Outreach: Invest and Invite (Luke 15)

 He finally came to his senses, prepared a speech about how unworthy he was, and returned to his father hoping to be accepted as one of the employees.
 But he never had a chance to give that speech.
 When his father saw him from a distance, he went running – something that was hard to do in the robes of that time.
 Luke 15:20 says, “Filled with love and compassion, he ran to his son, embraced him, and kissed him.”
 Men at that time would have cringed that the father welcomed his son back.
 There was no way that a father would welcome a son back like that.
 Jesus continued to say that the father threw him the biggest party, because he knew that his son wasn’t just back spatially.
 His son was back relationally.
 Jesus’ point for all the three stories was the same: “Heaven will be happier over one lost sinner who returns to God over ninety-nine others who are righteous and haven’t strayed away!”
 (Luke 15:7)

 If you’re here today, and you’re not sure where you stand with God, you need to know how valuable you are in God’s eyes.
 There’ll be a bigger party when you come back to God than for all the rest of us who have already been found.
 You are the focus of God’s attention in a way that the rest of us will never be again.
 He’s just like the father in the story.
 He doesn’t welcome you back with a scowl, and say, “Let’s talk about all that you’ve done wrong.”
-He welcomes you back with love and with compassion.
+He welcomes you back with love and compassion.

 Jesus did mention the older brother.
 The older brother became angry about the father’s reaction – just like the Pharisees.
 The father did what no father would do.
-The older son essentially said, “All these years, I’ve been found.
+The older son stated, “I’ve been found all these years.
 Where’s my party?”
 It’s easy to think when you’ve been found that it’s all about you.
 God does love those who are found, but his passion is for those who are still lost.
 And when lost people return to God, God runs to meet them and to welcome them, and to begin a celebration that you wouldn’t believe, because lost people are the focus of God’s attention.

 Jesus was saying to the religious leaders of that time, “This is why I spend so much time with irreligious people – because they are the focus of God’s attention.”
 And the local church that reflects the heart of the Father is the local church that is mobilized and strategized around that purpose.
 The church that wants to do what Jesus did is the church that will prioritize relationships with sinners and irreligious people.
 And the church that forgets that purpose will become a group of searchers that gather together, but never do any searching.
 Some believe, and I think that I agree, that when a group of searchers stops searching, the chief searcher is no longer needed, and he stops showing up.
 A church that doesn’t do what Jesus came to do is a church that will soon be marked by the absence of Jesus.